Tsimane Bolivia Fishing

 The Agua Negra holds the best waters for sight casting to big dorados in shallow water, and the medium sector of the Secure River offers plenty of fish on subsurface structure.

-Wade Fishing: 99% of the fishing is done wading or fishing from the bank.
-The river structures vary in every section of the river—from sandy and small gravel beaches to sharp volcanic rocks passing through all kinds of freestones.
+Wade Fishing: 99% of the fishing is wading or fishing from the bank.
+The river structures vary in every section—from sandy and small gravel beaches to sharp volcanic rocks passing through all kinds of freestones.
 Wading is not difficult or risky, but there is a lot of it.

 Angler with Large Dorado and Canoe